rtm/upward/doc/design.md

 DOM
 ---

 In line with the Upward design objective of "all-JavaScript", we want to avoid yet another language in our stack to define HTML templates, with its own odd-ball syntax and control structures.
 Accordingly, in Upward DOM elements are created in JavaScript, using the `E(tagname)` API.
 This creates a real DOM node, not a shadow or proxy.
+Some call this "sugared DOM".
+For more information, see [here](http://blog.fastmail.com/2012/02/20/building-the-new-ajax-mail-ui-part-2-better-than-templates-building-highly-dynamic-web-pages/).
 This API is not upwardable; after all, an element cannot change its tagname once created.

 Text nodes are created using `T(text)`.
 This **is** upwardable, so when `text` changes, the `nodeValue` will change in parallel: